 I signed-up in February for a couple Volunteer Vacations organized by the American Hiking Society.
 I completed the first one in May and have now completed the other – a week of trail maintenance and hiking in the upper Buffalo River area.
 It was my first time on the Buffalo and it didn’t take long to see why so many people fall in love with the area.
 The autumn color was near the peak so that certainly helped.

 The original plan was to camp at South Maumee campground on the lower Buffalo and build new trail west of there.
-Our National Park Service host and task master for the event was to be none other than Ken Smith – who literally wrote the book on this area.
+Our host and task master for the event was to be none other than Ken Smith – who literally wrote the book on this area.
 A week before the trip began the plan changed.
-We were to stay at the Steel Creek campground in the upper Buffalo and do maintenance on the Bench Trail instead.
+We were to stay at the Steel Creek campground in the upper Buffalo and do maintenance on trails in that area instead.

 Steel Creek CG is next to the river, opposite Roark Bluff.
 Here you see the equestrian area with the old ranch (now a NPS office) in the lower left.
 We were in the tent area back around the bend and to the left.
 They have potable water and flush toilets but no showers.